 Our goal is a set of construction drawings for a new community garden located in the Willamette Valley.
 This new garden must support an expanded program of elements and will incorporate design solutions that follow best management practices.
-The design will need to address urban plaza needs, universal accessibility, bicycle parking, lighting and storm water best management practices.
+The design will need to address new park needs, universal accessibility, bicycle parking, lighting and storm water best management practices.
 The final construction drawing set will require you to prepare several different plan drawings including but not limited to: site plan, grading plan, dimensioning plan, lighting plan, and planting plan.
 Sections, elevations, and details, sufficient to bid and construct your design, will also be included in your submission.

-The term will commence with a series of site visits to plazas and courtyards around the campus area which will focus on strategies for grading, materiality and construction dimensioning.
-The first Friday of the term January 11th, students will take field around Campus.
-We will review the programmatic intentions for the new plaza.
-During the field trip around Campus we will visit a number of landscapes in and around the University of Oregon campus, finishing the field trip with a seminar on outdoor lighting.
+The term will commence with a series of site visits to plazas and courtyards which will focus on strategies for grading, materiality and construction dimensioning.
+The first Friday of the term April 3rd, students will take a field trip around Campus.
+We will review the programmatic intentions for the new park.
+During the field trip around Campus we will visit a number of landscapes in and around the University of Oregon campus.
 The students will be required to photograph, sketch, measure key plaza features i.e., paving material, drainage systems, bollard, lighting and all other materials to be used in the final design.
-The goal is to use these sketches and conversations to prepare us for the work that will be required in the preparation of your construction drawings.
+The goal is to use these sketches and conversations to prepare for the work that will be required in the preparation of your construction drawings.